ethanancell/twitterNLP/README.md

 #### Root level

 #### model_scripts
+* randomforest.py - This is a script that random forests on Spacy text vectorizations for the model.
+This script allows for the option to either output on validation data from the training data set, or output on the test dataset from the competition.
+If "run_validation" is set to false, then the script will create an extra CSV file that includes an extra column as the results of the prediction from the random forest model.
+* svm.py - Extremely similar to the Random Forest classifier.
+This also allows for the option of predicting on a validation set or on the test dataset.

 #### data
 * train.csv - Labeled training data for the tweets that contained a reference to a real life disaster or not.